genomic analyses of Polymyxin-resistant Enterobacteriaceae strains from China

 In this study, OGG1, the major DNA glycosylase for the damaged base, and WRN were knocked down in isolation and in combination in human U2OS cells, and a shuttle plasmid carrying G° was introduced into the knockdown cells.
 Interestingly, fewer action-at-a-distance mutations were observed in the WRN plus OGG1 double knockdown cells, as compared to the WRN single knockdown cells.
 These results indicated the paradoxical role of OGG1, as an accelerator of the action-at-a-distance mutations by the oxidized guanine base.

-ACYP2 siRNA
+Human ACYP2 siRNA

 • 15 nmol